Hyperon threshold and stellar radii: Results

 We see that the emergence of a new degree of freedom causes a ``turn to the left" in the mass-radius relation, compressing the subsequent stars.
 The earlier the onset of this new particle, the lower the mass that is affected by this ``turn to the left".
 But we also see that the threshold of a new particle softens the EoS.
 To stiffen the EoS, we need to increase the repulsive channel.
 The term responsible to this in eq.~(\ref{s1}) is the $\Lambda-\omega$ coupling constant.
 However, the increase of the $\Lambda-\omega$ channel will affect the $U_\Lambda$ potential, and the ``turn to the left" will not affect the canonical 1.4$M_\odot$.
 One way to overcome this difficulty is to add in the Lagrangian a new repulsive channel.
 We use here here the strange vector $\phi$ meson~\cite{Weiss1,Weiss2,Lopes2013}:

 The $\phi$ field is analogous to the $\omega$ field and its expected value is also obtained via MFA~\cite{Serot,Glen,Lopes2012}.
 Adding a new mesonic field has two advantages.
 First, since the $\phi$ does not couple to the nucleon, it does not affect the properties of the nuclear matter.
 Second, since the $\phi$ field is zero below the hyperon threshold density, it does not affect the potential depth, and has little influence on the point of the ``turn to the left".
-Now we fix the $U_\Lambda = -126$ MeV as in set H. Indeed, all sets in this section are derived from set H of Tab.~\ref{T4}, only varying the $\Lambda-\phi$ coupling constant.
-So, we numbered the sets from H-I to H-IV.
-In the figures the H is omitted to not { burden} the notation.
-We choose that set because, as we will see, this potential depth is the less attractive potential able to produce a 2.05$M_\odot$ neutron star, with a radius of 12.45 km.
-The values utilized in this { calculation} are presented in Tab.~\ref{T5}.
+Now we fix $\Lambda-\omega$ and $\Lambda-\sigma$ couplings as in set D, once this set produces the earlier ``turn to the left" .
+Indeed, all sets in this section are derived from set D of Table~\ref{T2}, only varying the $\Lambda-\phi$ coupling constant.
+So, we numbered the sets from D-I to D-III.
+In the figures the D is omitted to avoid burdening the notation.
+The values utilized in this calculation are presented in Table~\ref{T5}.

 Now we plot the $\Lambda$ fraction in Fig.~\ref{F7}.
-As we can see, since $\phi$ field is zero before the hyperon threshold, and the potential depth are the same for all sets, the hyperon onset is the same for all values of $\Lambda-\phi$ coupling, around 0.177 $n_0$.
-This is a relative low value, corresponding to 16$\%$ above the nuclear saturation density.
-Since $\phi$ is a repulsive channel, the { stronger} the coupling, { the stronger} the hyperon suppression at high densities.
-Indeed in set H-IV, $Y_\Lambda$ never surpasses 0.3.
-Also, the $\phi$ field contributes in the pressure, stiffening the EoS.
-Plotting the EoS of Tab.~\ref{T5} in Fig.~\ref{F8}, we can see that with the $\phi$ field, $dp/d\epsilon$ is always positive.
+As we can see, since $\phi$ field is zero before the hyperon threshold, and the potential depth are the same for all sets, the hyperon onset is the same for all values of $\Lambda-\phi$ coupling, around 1.83 $n_0$.
+Since $\phi$ is a repulsive channel, the { stronger} the coupling, the stronger the hyperon suppression at high densities.
+Within these models, the $\phi$ field supresses the hyperon creation, and as can be seen from Table~\ref{T5}, the stronger the $\Lambda-\phi$ coupling, the higher the density where $Y_\Lambda$ reaches 0.1.
+As a consequence, $Y_\Lambda$ never surpasses 0.3 in set D-III.
+Also, the $\phi$ field contributes in the pressure, stiffening the EoS as we can see in Fig.~\ref{F8}.

-Now we plot the mass-radius relation in Fig.~\ref{F9} with the main properties resumed in Tab.~\ref{T6}.
-We can see that due to the onset of hyperons at low densities, the ``turn to the left" occurs at very low masses.
-Indeed in set H-I, it happens at mass around 0.5$M_\odot$.
-The higher the $\Lambda-\phi$ coupling, the less pronounced is the compression of the subsequent neutron stars.
-Also, in set H-I, we see that the canonical 1.4$M_\odot$ is only 8.11 km, a very compact neutron star.
-Nevertheless, its maximum mass of only 1.42$M_\odot$ indicates that this EoS must be ruled out.